nathanieltesfaye1/ios-location-route-spoofer/README.md

 ### Clear Location
 When done, clear the location from the iPhone with `Ctril + C`.

+Also, on the second terminal window, kill the tunnel with `Ctrl + C`.

 ## Route Types
 3 route types are supported:
 - Lines